virtual-labs/exp-advanced-smart-contract-writing-au/experiment/aim.md

 ### Aim of the experiment
-The main objective of this experiment is to Perform simple tasks using solidity
-- Explore struct,array and mapping
+<p>The aim of this experiment is to understand and implement fundamental data structures in Solidity, including arrays, structs, and mappings.
+Through this, learners will explore how to store, retrieve, and manipulate data within smart contracts.
+By performing operations such as adding elements to arrays, defining and using structs, and mapping key-value pairs</p>